There is a myth perpetuated by certain circles that men have it easy when it comes to divorce, or at the very least, better than their female partner.

 5. Rebuilding or destroying their lives

-The longer they stay on the previous stage, the more damage they do to their health, career, and future in general.
+The longer men going through divorce stay on the previous stage, the more damage they do to their health, career, and future in general.

 Some end up as negative personas and ruin all their other relationships, and eventually, their own lives.
 Those that turn to substance abuse get worse until they end up sick, dead, or in jail.